 Diagnosis & Treatment of SIBO in dogs

-Then you won’t need further investigation.
-If it doesn’t help your dog’s symptoms, then it’s possible your dog has another medical condition.
+If this seems to work, then you won’t need further investigation.
+If it doesn’t help your dog’s symptoms, your dog may have another medical condition.

 Prevention of SIBO in dogs